MisionThi/thi-origins-stuff/docs/thi_key_library.md

 ## How do I use it?
 The first step will be downloading the datapack off course.
 You will be putting the datapack in the following position:
 `.minecraft/saves/<name world>/datapacks/`. <br />
-When you have placed it in your datapacks folder make sure the datapach is vissble.
+When you have placed it in your datapacks folder make sure the datapack is visible in-game.
+You will be able to check this with the following command: /datapack list <br />
+If the pack is enabled it will be visible in the first list.